What is PAUSE?

 Sign up to become a member here.
 You can sign up for yourself, or a family member/aide can help you!
 Groups can also sign up their members here.

 Wait for an email from us.
-You’ll receive an email within 48 hours with an invitation to join our group.
+You’ll receive an email within 3-5 business days with an invitation to join our group.

 After receiving the invitation, click the link in the email to make a profile on our circle.
 Circle is a private website for our community where we post our events.